1technophile/OpenMQTTGateway/docs/use/boards.md

 `mosquitto_pub -t "home/OpenMQTTGateway/commands/MQTTtoBT/config" -m '{"lowpowermode":2}'`

 The low power mode can be changed also with a push to button B when the board is processing (top button on M5stickC, M5stickC Plus and middle button of M5stack).
+If you are already in low power mode 1 or 2 with M5Stack you can wake up the board by pressing the red button.